XpressAI/xircuits.io/docs/main/tutorials/creating-your-first-visual-workflow.md

 sidebar_position: 2
 ---

-# Creating Your First Visual Workflow
+# Creating Your First Visual Workflow From Scratch

 Welcome back to Xircuits!
-Now that you've learned how to install and run a basic workflow, it's time to create a more complex workflow from scratch.
+Now that you've learned how to run a basic workflow, it's time to create a more complex one from scratch.
 This tutorial will guide you through the process, introducing you to the component library, how to find and install necessary components, and how to use arguments effectively.

-## Setting Up Your Workflow
+## Creating a New Workflow File

-Let's begin by opening Xircuits and creating a new workflow file.
-If you haven't, start by launching Xircuits and setting up a blank canvas to work on.
+Let's begin by setting up a new workflow in Xircuits:

-### Open Xircuits

-1. **Launch Xircuits:** Open your terminal and start Xircuits with the following command:

-    ```bash
-    xircuits
-    ```

-This command will open Xircuits, where you can start building your new workflow.

-### Create a New Workflow

-1. **Create a New File:** In the Launcher interface, click on `Others > Xircuits File` to create a new workflow file.
-Name your file `MyFirstWorkflow.xircuits`.
+1. In the Launcher interface, click on `Others > Xircuits File` to create a new workflow file.
+2. Name your file `MyFirstWorkflow.xircuits`.

-2. **Start Node:** You will see a `Start` and `Finish` node automatically placed on the canvas.
-This is where your workflow begins.
+3. You'll see a `Start` and `Finish` node automatically placed on the canvas.
+These nodes mark the beginning and end of your workflow.

-## Exploring the Component Library
+## Navigating the Component Library

-Now, let's explore the component library, which contains various pre-built components for your workflows.
-You'll learn how to search for components and install new ones if needed.
+The component library is your toolbox for building workflows.
+Let's explore how to use it effectively.

-### Adding Components
+### Adding Your First Component

-1. **Open Component Library:** On the left side of the Xircuits interface, click on the cube-like icon, it's the component library tray.
-This tray contains various pre-built components that you can use in your workflow.
+1. On the left side of the Xircuits interface, click on the cube-like icon to open the component library tray.

-2. **Search for Components:** Use the search bar at the top of the component library to find specific components.
-For example, search for `HelloComponent` and drag it onto the canvas.
+2. Use the search bar at the top to find the `HelloComponent`.
+Drag it onto the canvas.

-3. **Connecting Components:** Connect the `Start` node to the `HelloComponent` node by dragging from the `Start` arrow outPort to the `HelloComponent` arrow inPort.
+3. Connect the `Start` node to the `HelloComponent` node by dragging from the `Start` arrow outPort to the `HelloComponent` arrow inPort.

-4. **Compile and Save:** Click `Save` and then `Compile` to generate a Python script with the same name as your `.xircuits` file.
+4. Click `Save` and then `Compile` to generate a Python script with the same name as your `.xircuits` file.

-### Using External Libraries
+5. Run the workflow by clicking the 'Run' button.
+You should see an output like "Hello, User!" or a similar greeting.

+### Expanding Your Component Library

-Sometimes, you might need a library that is not installed.
+Sometimes, you might need a library that isn't installed.
 Here's how to add it:

-1. **Install New Libraries:** In the component library tray, look for libraries listed under `Available for Installation`.
+1. In the component library tray, look for libraries listed under `Available for Installation`.

-2. **Install Example:** Click on the `...` on a library you need (e.g., `xai_tensorflow_keras`) and select `Install`.
+2. To install a library, click on the `...` next to it and select `Install`.
 The library will be cloned to the `xai_components` directory.
-You will be prompted to choose a kernel, which will execute the `pip install` command to install the library.
+3. You'll be prompted to choose a kernel, which will execute the `pip install` command to install the library.

-For this example, let's install the `xai_tensorflow` library:
+For this tutorial, let's install the `xai_tensorflow` library:

-1. **Install xai_tensorflow:** Click on the `...` next to `xai_tensorflow` and select `Install`.
-Follow the prompts to complete the installation.
+1. Click on the `...` next to `xai_tensorflow` and select `Install`.

-After the installation is complete, the component library will be ready for use.
+2. Follow the prompts to complete the installation.

+Once installed, the new components will be available in your library.

-## Building the Workflow
+## Constructing a More Complex Workflow

-Let's add and connect more components to build a complete workflow.
+Now, let's create a machine learning workflow by adding and connecting multiple components.
+You can reuse the previous canvas or create a new one.

-### Adding More Components
+### Assembling the Core Components

-1. **Add and Connect Components:** Search for and drag the following components onto the canvas, connecting them in this order:
+1. Search for and drag these components onto the canvas, connecting them in this order:
-   - `ReadDataSet` (connect to `Start` node)
+   - `ReadKerasDataSet` (connect to `Start` node)
-   - `TrainTestSplit` (connect to `ReadDataSet`)
+   - `TrainTestSplit` (connect to `ReadKerasDataSet`)
-   - `Create2DInputModel` (connect to `TrainTestSplit`)
+   - `KerasCreate2DInputModel` (connect to `TrainTestSplit`)
-   - `TrainImageClassifier` (connect to `Create2DInputModel`)
+   - `KerasTrainImageClassifier` (connect to `KerasCreate2DInputModel`)
-   - `EvaluateAccuracy` (connect to `TrainImageClassifier`)
+   - `KerasEvaluateAccuracy` (connect to `KerasTrainImageClassifier`)
-   - Connect `EvaluateAccuracy` to the `Finish` node to complete the workflow.
+   - Connect `KerasEvaluateAccuracy` to the `Finish` node to complete the workflow.

+Notice how Xircuits automatically connects some ports for you.
+For example, when you connect `ReadKerasDataSet` to `TrainTestSplit`, the `dataset` outPort of `ReadKerasDataSet` is automatically connected to the `dataset` inPort of `TrainTestSplit`.
+This smart linking feature helps connect ports with similar names and compatible types.

+### Completing Compulsory Connections

+Try running the workflow now.
+You'll likely encounter an error message: "Please connect all [★]COMPULSORY InPorts."
+In Xircuits, ports marked with a ★ are compulsory and must be connected.

+Take a moment to observe which compulsory inPorts aren't connected yet.
+Can you make educated guesses on how to connect them?

+Here's what you need to do:
+1. Connect `TrainTestSplit`'s `train` outPort to both `KerasCreate2DModel`'s and `KerasTrainImageClassifier`'s `training_data` inPort.
+2. Connect `TrainTestSplit`'s `test` outPort to `KerasEvaluateAccuracy`'s `eval_dataset` inPort.

-### Using Parameter Components
+### Modifying Workflow Behavior with Parameter Components

 Parameter components allow you to set fixed values that can be used by other components in the workflow.
-Here’s how to use them:

-1. **Literal Component:** The Literal component is used to pass fixed values to other components.
-For example, to set the number of training epochs:
+Let's add some parameters:

-   - Drag a `Literal` component onto the canvas.
+1. Drag a `Literal Integer` component onto the canvas and set its value to `5`.
+2. Connect the `Literal Integer` component to the `training_epochs` input port of the `KerasTrainImageClassifier` component.

-   - Double-click the `Literal` component and set its value to `5`.
+3. Drag a `Literal String` component onto the canvas and set its value to "mnist".
-   - Connect the `Literal` component to the `training_epochs` input port of the `TrainImageClassifier` component.
+4. Connect this `Literal String` component to the `dataset_name` input port of the `ReadKerasDataSet` component.

-Using parameter components like `Literal` helps in making workflows flexible and easily configurable.
+Using parameter components like these helps in making workflows flexible and easily configurable.

-## Execute the Workflow
+## Launching Your Workflow

+Now it's time to see your creation in action:

-1. **Run the Workflow:** Press the `Save & Compile` button.
-Select the Python kernel to execute the workflow.
-You should see the output indicating the workflow is running.
+1. Press the `Save & Compile` button.
+2. Select the Python kernel to execute the workflow.

+You should see output similar to this:

 ```plaintext
 ======================================